 We celebrate the holidays with cupcakes and Christmas cards.
 In July, on Moose’s birthday, we sing “Happy Birthday” with more cupcakes.
 Weekly, I offer a bit of conversation but mostly I bring them Moose who, for a speck of time, is a comfort.
 Now a settled seven-year old, he is obedient and patiently cuddles with anyone wanting to draw him close.
 He leans into their hugs, often collapsing onto his back, paws up and readily accepting the attention and petting.
 (For a dog, really, it may not ever be better than this.)

 NY-P is a Planetree Hospital, one of 500 health care facilities around the world recognized for its exemplary patient-centered practices.
 Annually, the Planetree organization recognizes individuals at these hospitals through its Spirit of Planetree Awards.
-Moose was among the 2013 Animal Therapy Award honorees and you can read about it here.
+Moose was among the 2013 Animal Therapy Award honorees.